Dane Boedigheimer

 Dane Willard Boedigheimer (born September 28, 1978), better known by her (Note: Boedigheimer uses both she/her and they/them pronouns.
-This article uses she/her for consistency.) pseudonym Dane Boe, is an American internet personality, actress, writer, animator, filmmaker, and musician.
-She is known for creating the web series Annoying Orange and the spin-off television series The High Fructose Adventures of Annoying Orange; Boedigheimer provides the voice of the title character in both productions and has produced several original songs.
+This article uses she/her for consistency.) pseudonym Dane Boe, is an American internet personality, actress, voice actress, writer, animator, filmmaker, and musician.
+She is known for creating the web series Annoying Orange and the spin-off television series The High Fructose Adventures of Annoying Orange; Boedigheimer provides the voice of the title character along with others in both productions and has produced several original songs.

-Boedigheimer began making videos with her 8mm camcorder as a teenager.
+Boedigheimer began making videos with a 8mm camcorder as a teenager.
 Boedigheimer was a speech communications major at Minnesota State University Moorhead, and became a production assistant for MTV's Pimp My Ride three years after earning her degree.
 She later founded the company Gagfilms in 2005.

 The talking food videos Boedigheimer had previously done for JibJab inspired and prepared her to create the first original Annoying Orange video.
 Due to the success of the video, she began creating more, and ultimately became an online YouTube franchise.
 The success of the Annoying Orange series has been parlayed into a spin-off television series called The High Fructose Adventures of Annoying Orange, a video game, a range of toys, a clothing line, and costumes.

-Biography

-Early interest in filmmaking
+Early life and education

-Dane Willard Boedigheimer was born in Itasca County, Minnesota, to Peter (1953–2008) and Julie (née Barsness) Boedigheimer.
+Dane Willard Boedigheimer was born in Itasca County, Minnesota, to Peter and Julie (née Barsness) Boedigheimer.
 Boedigheimer has a younger brother, Lucas.
 Her father was a roofer.
 Boedigheimer was raised in Harwood, North Dakota, in the Fargo–Moorhead area, where she frequently made home videos as a teen.
 For these videos, Boedigheimer began using her parents' 8mm video camera that she got for Christmas at the age of 12; "I was spending entire days making short videos with my younger brother.
 It all just blossomed from there.
 I remember sitting in my room for hours editing my videos with two VCRs.
 It was painstaking, but I loved it.
 There was something magical about making stories come to life right in front of my eyes, no matter how crappy those stories were!"
 This would later inspire Boedigheimer to work as a camera operator for local TV stations.